Law and order (politics): Usage of the term in the twentieth century

 The phrase "law and order" became a powerful national political theme in the United States during the late 1960s.
 The first prominent American politician to use the term in this era was Alabama governor George Wallace, who used the phrase as a political slogan and racial dog whistle in his 1968 presidential campaign.
 Other leading proponents were two Republicans, the governor of California Ronald Reagan and presidential candidate Richard Nixon.
 Nixon used the term to appeal to various demographic groups, including working-class white ethnics in northern cities.
 Nixon attempted to discredit the Democratic Party in the eyes of these voters, blaming it for being soft on crime and rioters.

 Previously, other politicians had used the term "law and order", although their use of the term was much less systematic and frequent than that of Wallace, Nixon, or Reagan.
 Political demand for "law and order" has been made much earlier before, by John Adams in the 1780s and 1790s.
 It was a political slogan in Kentucky around 1900 after the assassination of Governor William Goebel.
 The term was once used by Barry Goldwater in his run for president in 1964.

 The number of prisoners tripled from 500,000 in 1980 to 1.5 million in 1994.
 Conservatives at the state level built many more prisons and convicts served much longer terms, with less parole.
+Since 2021, the "tough on crime" movement has returned, with many US states and the federal government doubling down on zero tolerance enforcement and harsh prison sentences.
+Even many Democrats have followed, with voters and elected officials in numerous "blue" states reversing positive reforms and approving severe penalties.